newchuyalong/libgdx-learning/Using-libGDX-with-Kotlin.md

 [Kotlin](https://kotlinlang.org) is a modern statically typed JVM language from [JetBrains](https://www.jetbrains.com), the creators of [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Kotlin supports Eclipse too).
 If you’re a C# user or appreciate its features, you will feel more at home as Kotlin has many features C# has, as well as features C# can never have (null safety).

+*Due to how GWT works, you will not be able to use the HTML5 target with Kotlin.*

 Notable features:

 * Null-safe types (more compile-time errors instead of always runtime ones)